Triple Crown of Acting: Viola Davis

-American actress and producer Viola Davis (born 1965) completed the triple crown in 2017.
+The American actress and producer Viola Davis (born 1965) completed the triple crown in 2017.
 She is the first African American to achieve the triple crown.
-She is a 4-time Oscar (1), 3-time Tony (2), and 5-time Emmy (1) nominee, for a total of 12 TC nominations.
-Davis has won four TC qualifying awards.
+She is a four-time Oscar, three-time Tony, and five-time Emmy nominee, for a total of 12 TC nominations.
+Davis has won four TC awards.
 She also won a Grammy in 2023 for Best Audio Book, Narration & Storytelling Recording to complete the EGOT.
 Davis is one of only three Triple Crown winners (along with Helen Hayes and Rita Moreno) to have also achieved EGOT status.